 The Dark Side of Incentivized Reviews

-In 2016, Amazon created big waves when they made an official announcement, effectively banning the use of incentivized ratings and reviews.
-This announcement affected a huge number of Amazon sellers that were collecting reviews by incentivizing customers with discounts or free products in exchange for feedback.
+In 2016, Amazon created big waves when they made an official announcement, effectively banning the use of incentivized ratings and reviews on their marketplace.
+This announcement affected a huge number of Amazon sellers that were collecting reviews by incentivizing customers with discounts or free products in exchange for “unbiased” feedback.

-When soliciting reviews, even if asking for an unbiased review, offering incentives can skew the data to show positive ratings.
+When soliciting reviews, even if asking for an unbiased opinion, offering incentives skews the data to show positive ratings.
 A recent study of over 7 million Amazon reviews showed that incentivized reviews had an average rating of 4.74 stars.
 Unincentivized reviews had an average rating of 4.36 stars.

 Though this difference doesn’t seem significant, it’s large enough to bump products on Amazon to “top-seller” status, and substantially increase sales of those products.
 This is inadvertently causing companies that sell their products without incentivizing reviews to lose significant rankings and sales.

-The study went on to say that in many cases, products that would normally fall around the 54th percentile, could jump up to the 94th percentile using incentivized reviews.
+The study went on to say that in many cases, products that would normally fall around the 54th percentile in search rankings could jump up to the 94th percentile by utilizing incentivized reviews.
 This boost could easily determine whether or not a company thrived or died in the Amazon marketplace.

 The same study also discovered that reviewers that were receiving incentives for leaving feedback were 12 times less likely to leave a 1-star review and 4 times less likely to leave a bad review at all.